yge58/caffe2-opencv-ndkcamera/README.md

 For the purpose of real-time image classificaiton (e.g., open a camera, classify an image as fast as you can), an android app integrating native camera, caffe2, opencv in C++ is created.

 # Why real-time?
 You could take a photo and classify it.
-But often people like me are impatient and not interested in the photo itself, but only the classification result which is computd at bullet speed.
+But often people like me are impatient and not interested in the photo itself, but only the classification result that is computed at bullet speed.

 # There are already similar apps based on tensorflow, caffe.
 Why created this app, in other words, what is the difference?
-Caffe and opencv are written in c++, for the sake of performance, is it better to integrate all of them in c++.
+Caffe and opencv are written in c++, for the sake of performance, it is better to integrate all of them in c++.
 I am not sure, is it?
-Believe me, I am A BIG Java fan.
-Java, is so neat and clean to read and write.
-But, for the sake performance, people like me have doubts, others dont.
+If performance suffer because of Java, and I am sure about the whole JNI "thing", a pure cpp app might improve.

-Anyway, I intended to speed up real-time image classification by eliminating java code as much as possible.
+Therefore I intended to speed up real-time image classification by eliminating java code which is involved in retrieving image source, calling caffe, and other stuff involved in classification.
+Java, of course, plays a crutial role of app lifecycle and user experience.

 # Where is caffe classification taken place?
 The whole caffe classification process is taken place in cpp/camera/ImageReader.cpp, runcaffe() method if I remember correctly.